"Because of your kind greeting, I will not devour you." said the water spirit. Illustrated by Hogrogian, N. |

 From: Favorite Fairy Tales Told in Greece: Retold by Virginia Haviland.
 (1970)

 Notes: This story is another of the several major variants other than the Perrault derived Cinderella.
 This has one of the hallmarks of a Catskin, as the father gives the girl away to the first passing stranger.
 It features a male water spirit, not unlike Grandfather Snake in India, or the Kind Uncle in Yeh-Shen.
 Notice the parallel of the fairy at the well with the woman who appears in Toads and Diamonds.
 Here we have good, kind people.
 From the husband, who is poor but loving, and the mother in law, who does not abuse the princess, all the way to the passing stranger who bears home the pomegranates.
 Note also the parallels to Three Oranges from Portugal and Three Citrons from Corsica.
 A kind of whole-family Cinderella tale featuring magic fruits that, when cut open, contain jewels, is from Korea.
-That story is called The Two Brothers and Their Magic Gourds
+That story is called The Two Brothers and Their Magic Gourds.

 Montessori Connection: History of Ancient Cultures/Greece/Mythology/Pomegranates